10 Best Herbal Tinctures For Edema

 vitex agnus-castus tincture

-Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine to support hormonal balance and may offer potential benefits for conditions involving fluid retention, such as edema.
+Vitex agnus-castus, commonly known as chasteberry, has been traditionally used in herbal medicine to support hormonal balance and may offer benefits for conditions involving fluid retention, such as edema.

 4. Cnicus benedictus